MatthewAtu/Guess_country/README.md

 Next features to add (in order):
 1. limit the amount of countries shown by dropdown to 10
+2. fix south africa (language overflow)
-2. One daily country to guess
+3. One daily country to guess
 3. custom games by using unique links
 4. infinite mode
 5. player stats